Parallel-in-Time/pySDC/docs/source/index.rst

 News
 ----

+- May 23, 3018: Version 2.4 adds support for PETSc!
+You can now use PETSc data types (pySDC ships with DMDA for distributed structured grids) and parallel solvers right from you examples and problem classes.
+  There is also a new tutorial (7.C) showing this in a bit more detail, including communicator splitting for parallelization in space and time.
+  Warning: in order to get this to work you need to install petsc4py and mpi4py first!
+Make sure both use MPICH3 bindings.
+  Downloading pySDC from PyPI does not include these packages.

 - February 8, 2018: Ever got annoyed at `pySDC`'s incredibly slow setup phase when multiple time-steps are used?
 Version 2.3 changes this by copying the data structure of the first step to all other steps using the `dill Package <https://pypi.python.org/pypi/dill>`_.
   Setup times could be reduced by 90% and more for certain problems.
 We also increase the speed for certain calculations,